JuanPatarroyo/JuanPatarroyo/README.md

 ## Abstract 😬
 I'm a Software Developer with more than 4 years developing solutions (Frontend and Backend) in Java, Javascript, PL/Sql. 🖥
-- I’m currently working full-time as an Java Bussiness Development Engineer at [Activos](https://activos.com.co). 💻
+- I’m currently working full-time as an Java Developer Engineer II at [Activos](https://activos.com.co). 💻
 - I’m currently learning a bit of psychology, biology and new technologies such Go and React. 📚
 - I'm a passionate to the culture and the history, I created a cultural group called "Los Tertulianos". 🎨
 - I enjoy playing soccer, billiard, and play the violin. 🎻